Andrea/andrea.github.io/_posts/2009-07-27-august-girl-geek-meetup.markdown

 - GGD
 ---

-This coming Wednesday the 5th of August we are going to be meeting up in Kennedy's ( nearly opposite to Pearse Dart Station) Its been a while so I m really looking forward to catch up with the girls.
+This coming Wednesday the 5th of August we are going to be meeting up in Kennedy's ( nearly opposite to Pearse Dart Station) Its been a while so I'm really looking forward to catch up with the girls.
 More info [here](http://www.irelandgirlgeekdinners.com/?p=82)
 Hope you can make it if you are a Girl Geek =)

 Cheers